Oklahoma State Cowgirls tennis

 The Oklahoma State Cowgirls tennis team represents the Oklahoma State University in NCAA Division I college tennis as a member of the Big 12 Conference and plays its home matches at the Greenwood Tennis Center.
-The Cowgirls are currently led by 16th year head coach, Chris Young.
+The Cowgirls are currently led by 1st year head coach, Katarina Adamovic.

 The Cowgirls have made 26 appearances in the NCAA Championship, earning a runner–up finish in 2016.
 In 2024, Oklahoma State won the ITA Indoor National Championship over Michigan, 4–3, though this title was later vacated by the NCAA.
 The program has also claimed 29 conference titles.

 History

 Oklahoma State's first season came in 1978, when the team beat Tulsa 6–3 in the school's first match.
 Two years later, the Cowgirls would earn their first Big Eight conference championship in 1981, going 29–2 to claim the title.
 Oklahoma State would earn the program's first NCAA Championship bid a year later, in 1982.
 Oklahoma State would continue to dominate the Big Eight throughout the 80's and into the 90's, winning 11 straight regular season and tournament titles from 1981–1991 to bring in a total of 22 conference championships.